AntonHedlundFG/EndlessRunner/README.md

 - Random obstacle generation on tile spawn
 - Gradual difficulty increase (higher movement speed and/or obstacle frequency) [How will obstacle frequency affect score?]
 - (optional) Object pooling for obstacles & tiles

+### UPDATE: Surprise tasks
+- 2 Players
+  - This was tricky to solve; It appears two PlayerController components struggle to use the same InputDevice.
+The solution is somewhat hacky; PC1 handles all input and calls the respective functions in PC2 if available.
+Note that PC1 and PC2 both use the same class, but PC2 simply doesn't ever receive input.
+Given more time; I might implement a separate PlayerController for PC2 that doesn't have input mappings etc.
+- % chance for random obstacle to disappear when overcoming an obstacle